Robert Kardashian Net Worth

 After splitting with Jan Ashley, Robert Kardashian started dating Ellen Pierson.
 They continued to have a relationship for three years, and Robert Kardashian proposed in 2001.
 However, they were not officially wed until 2003 – just six weeks before Robert's passing.

 Cancer Diagnosis and Eventual Passing: In 2003, Robert Kardashian was diagnosed with esophageal cancer.
-In only two months, the disease had claimed his life.
+Just two months after his diagnosis, the disease claimed his life.
 He was 59.
 Although his controversial involvement with the OJ Simpson trial placed him in the public spotlight, he inadvertently created a platform from which his daughters could launch their own successful careers.
-Four years later his passing, Keeping Up With The Kardashians aired for the first time.
+Four years after his passing, Keeping Up With The Kardashians aired for the first time.
 The show would focus on many members of his family and make his last name recognized throughout the world.

 |Net Worth:||$30 Million|

 |Date of Birth:||Feb 22, 1944 - Sep 30, 2003 (59 years old)|